JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/news/2026-09-24-A-Classic-Theatre-Reading-Series.md

 **JP: What do you hope audiences experience when they come to a reading -- especially when they may be encountering a playwright or story for the very first time?**

 **CA:** Excitement of seeing something new and untried.
 The opportunity to give their feedback on their experience.

-Through this series, A Classic Theatre continues to provide the local community with a front-row seat to the creative process.
-Beyond the scripts and stage lights, the readings build a living bridge between writers, actors and theatregoers, ensuring that the audience remains an essential partner in shaping new stories.

 ### Upcoming Staged Reading and Tickets